 - Academia Language School (Ala Moana, Honolulu) – SEVIS-approved.
 Offers an Intensive English program, test preparation, work experience, and a concurrent Associate’s Degree/English-language program.
 Private lessons in English and other languages are also available.
 Tuition: From $185 for 1 week (15 hours) to $2,290 for 24 weeks (20 hours per week).
 Accommodations are available for purchase separately.
 Kama’aina discounts available.

 - Center for Asia-Pacific Exchange (Manoa, Honolulu) – SEVIS-approved.
 Accredited by the Accrediting Council for Continuing Education & Training (ACCET).

 - International Program for College Students – Offers a 4-week “American language and culture program” that emphasizes conversational English used in real-life situations.
-Tuition: $1,796, including accomodations, textbooks, and registration fee.
+Tuition: $1,796, including accommodations, textbooks, and registration fee.

 - International Program for Middle/High School Students – Offers a 12-day English-language/American-culture program for groups of 20 or more students, upon request.
-Tuition: $1,072, including accomodations and registration fee.
+Tuition: $1,072, including accommodations and registration fee.

 - Hawaii Tokai International College (Moili’ili, Honolulu) – SEVIS-approved.
 Accredited by the Western Association of Schools & Colleges.
 Offers an Associate’s Degree in Liberal Arts and a College Prep program for international students with limited-English proficiency.
 Annual tuition (3 terms: fall, winter, and spring): $10,050.
 Significant discounts (50-75%) available for U.S. citizens/legal residents with high school/college transfer GPAs of 3.5 or higher who are applying to the Liberal Arts program.
 On-campus housing and meal plans are available for an additional cost.